aperezdc/ggtraybar/README.rst

 - Command launcher bound globally to "Alt-F2", like the GNOME run dialog.

+- Application menu.
+Useful for new GNOME applications.

 - Task list.

 - Pager with desktop previews like the one in the GNOME Panel.